 What should I not bring?

 - Your camera.
-You can view photos of the homes in our Look Book, included with the fall issue of Artful Living Magazine and on the Artisan Home Tour website after the tour
+You can view photos of the homes in our Look Book and on the Artisan Home Tour website after the tour

 - Food and beverages